RockitBootcamp/Student-Resources/PHP/Misc/PhpForms.md

 ### Post Back Exercises (aka Recursive Forms)

-- Create a page with a form on it called elevator.php.
+1. Create a page with a form on it called elevator.php.
 Have an input box for personFloor which is a textfield.
-- Update the form to include a submit button.
+2 .Update the form to include a submit button.
     - When the user clicks submit post the form back to elevator.php.